Solskjaer responds to Pochettino to Man Utd rumours & gives his verdict on Mourinho at Tottenham | Goal.com

 The Argentine is not expected to be out of work for long, however, with Bayern Munich, Barcelona and Real Madrid all touted as possible next destinations for a highly sought after coach.

-It has also been suggested that Pochettino could succeed Solskjaer at Old Trafford, but the Norwegian dismissed any fears over his job when asked to comment on the ex-Spurs boss and his replacement Mourinho.
+It has also been suggested that Pochettino could succeed Solskjaer at Old Trafford, but the Norwegian dismissed any fears over his job at a press conference on Friday.

+"No, it [speculation] doesn’t bother me at all, I’ve got the best job in the world and if you’re in or out of a job you want this job, so it doesn’t really matter whatever happens around it," Solskjaer said.

+"I’ve got to focus on my job at Manchester United, do it as well as we can, speak with Ed and the owners all the time about how we move forward and that doesn’t change if others change managers."

 "For Mauricio, it's always sad when one of your colleagues, a good man, you lose your job before Christmas."